Star Wars: Force Arena: Gameplay

 Every squad is headed by a leader character, which has a special ability that the player can reuse at will after a certain amount of time passes, as well as some passive abilities.
 Many leaders also each have a unique counterpart, which may be a side character or even a spacecraft strafing run, which can only be used with the character with whom they are paired.
 When a leader is defeated, they will respawn near the shield generator after some time passes, during which the player is unable to deploy any cards.
 The respawn time penalty also increases for each subsequent defeat, up to a maximum of ten seconds.

 Development and legacy

-Star Wars: Force Arena was developed by Korean studio Netmarble Games and published in conjunction with Lucasfilm.
-It was announced in November 2016, The game received a soft launch on November 4, 2016 in Australia and Singapore, where it was released under the title Star Wars: Battlegrounds.
+Star Wars: Force Arena was developed by Korean studio Netmarble and published in conjunction with Lucasfilm Games.
+It was announced in November 2016, The game received a soft launch on November 4, 2016, in Australia and Singapore, where it was released under the title Star Wars: Battlegrounds.
 The game was later showcased in November at G-Star 2016.
-A full release followed on January 12, 2017 for iOS and Android.
+A full release followed on January 12, 2017, for iOS and Android.
 For Star Wars Day 2018 two 40th anniversary characters were released based on Ralph McQuarrie's concept art: Luke Skywalker and Darth Vader.
 On December 19, 2018, it was announced that the game would be shutting down on March 18, 2019.
 The game was no longer available for download after January 17, 2019, and the game shut down as scheduled.